Absence Management Training for Managers

 In this video Jenefer introduces the course and explains a little bit about how she approaches training delivery.
 Towards the end of the video we include a number of course reviews from those who have attended training sessions with Jenefer.

 Patterns of absence are often the first signal that an employee needs adjustments.
-This course teaches you when and how to suggest a Workplace Needs Assessment - a specialist assessment that identifies the specific workplace changes that can prevent future absence.
+This training shows you when and how to suggest a Workplace Needs Assessment, a specialist assessment that identifies the specific workplace changes that can prevent future absence.

-- An employee with ADHD has frequent Monday absences - is this a pattern you should address or accommodate?
+• An employee with ADHD has frequent Monday absences.
+Is this a pattern to address or to accommodate?

-- You suspect dyslexia is causing performance issues that lead to stress-related absence - how do you broach this sensitively?
+• You suspect dyslexia is behind performance issues that are tipping into stress-related absence.
+How do you broach it sensitively?

-- Attendance is perfect except around annual reviews - what’s the connection and how do you address it?
+• Attendance is perfect except around annual review time.
+What’s the connection and how do you address it?

 On-site Training